 The orchards are planted on 20 acres of fertile, river bottom soil at the south side of Portage la Prairie.
 We are conveniently located at 100 Old Bridge Road within city limits.
 Most of the property consists of a triangular-shaped acreage bordered by Highway 240 to the east, George Lake to the west and the Trans Canada highway to the north.
 George Lake is a part of Garrioch Creek which drains Crescent Lake into the Assiniboine River.

-Each year, fruit picking commences in late-June with honeyberries, followed by saskatoons and gooseberries in early to mid-July, then cherries and raspberries in mid to late July.
+Each year, fruit picking commences in late-June with haskap (honeyberries), followed by saskatoons and gooseberries in early to mid-July, then cherries in mid to late July.
 Plums and apples are expected in late August.
 Customers can choose to pick their own fruit or buy pre-picked fruit from our coolers.
 Depending on crop size, pre-picked saskatoons are typically available fresh for several weeks in the summer and frozen for a longer period into the fall.

 ARTICLES PUBLISHED ABOUT OUR FARM: